Hi Everyone,

 Getting Everyone to Read from the Same Recipe

 Department X assumes that Department Y is doing Z to make sure that the project achieves A. Department Y expects Department X to be doing Z to make sure that the project achieves A. This all ready is starting to sound like a recipe for disaster.
+The unspoken word here is risk.
+Risk inevitably follows these three words when they are not communicated to achieve a common understanding.
+Risk is the cookie that is too hard to eat or over-cooked.
+Mitigate risk and have a perfect batch of project success more often by discussing requirements, assumptions, and expectations as part of the project kick-off (if not during project development).

 It’s not uncommon to have a chocolate chip cookie recipe that varies in ingredients, amounts, mixing methods, cooking temperature and time; much like it’s not uncommon to have two different departments in a company wanting the same end result but having different requirements, assumptions, and expectations.